cpjobling/eg-150-textbook/introduction/concepts.md

 +++ {"slideshow": {"slide_type": "notes"}}

-{numref}`temp-diff` shows the value of a particular stock sold on a stock market on particular dates.
+{numref}`stocks` shows the value of a particular stock sold on a stock market on particular dates.
 This is an example of a discrete-time signal with continuous values.

 +++ {"slideshow": {"slide_type": "subslide"}}